 Tom DeBlasis | The Nike Foundation

-Previous to De Blasis's role at the Nike Foundation, he was a Global Design Director both for Nike Football (Soccer) and for Nike as part of the London 2012 Olympics.
-In his current role at the Nike Foundation his focus is to lead the creation of the tools that girls in poverty around the world can use to unleash their potential and create the girl effect.
-Working in Social Innovation and as a Social Impact Designer since 2007, De Blasis believes that we’ve designed ourselves into this mess and will design ourselves out of it.
+Previously, De Blasis served as global design director both for Nike Football (Soccer) and for Nike as part of the London 2012 Olympics.
+In his current role at the Nike Foundation, he's leading the creation of the tools that girls in poverty around the world can use to unleash their potential and create the girl effect.
+Working in social innovation and as a social impact designer since 2007, De Blasis believes we’ve designed ourselves into this mess, and will design ourselves out of it.